The blue racer snake is large and extremely fast.

 Range and habitat

 The native range of these snakes has become reduced a bit over the years.
 This is mostly because of habitat loss, however this species is also unnecessarily killed out of fear simply because of its size.
 Today, the blue racer is commonly found mostly in the Midwest.
-Mostly in Michigan, Iowa, Indiana, Ohio, Wisconsin, Illinois, and South Dakota.
+Mostly in Michigan, Iowa, Indiana, Ohio, Wisconsin, Illinois, Minnesota, and South Dakota.
 Populations are also found far in the western United States in Oregon and Washington and as far south as Kentucky.

 The blue racer has an endangered species status in Ontario.
 The snake used to have a wider range across the Canadian province.
-Unfortunately, wildlife officials there have determined that the snake is now only found in small numbers on Pelee Island.
+Unfortunately, wildlife officials in Canada have determined that the snake is now only found in small numbers on Pelee Island.
 The population there does not have a lot of room to expand further since the island is cut off out in Lake Erie.

 The blue racer is a beautiful and fascinating reptile that is not often encountered due to its shy nature.
 If you get the chance to see one in the wild, it is best to simply leave it alone and consider yourself fortunate.
 That is, if you can even get a good look before it "races" away!